View the Multimodal Safety Engineering Toolbox (pdf)

 The project team presented the final draft at meetings of the Transportation Commission and Planning Commission in Fall 2022.

 In 2020, Virginia passed legislation allowing state and local police to use speed cameras in school and work zones.
 Staff across County transportation, police, schools, and members of the Police Practices Group collaborated to develop a proposal to bring speed cameras to Arlington’s school and work zones that meets the state requirements.
-The County Board will adopted the proposed changes to County Code in January 2022.
+The County Board adopted the proposed changes to County Code in January 2022.

 Click the links below to learn more about speed cameras, how they are an effective tool to reduce speeds and severe crashes in Arlington, and how we plan to implement speed cameras in Arlington.